Grad and PT Student Technology Survival Guide

 - Visit the Technical Support Center homepage

-All WSU graduate students are assigned a unique username and password that provides them with access to various network resources and can be used to:
+All WSU graduate and part-time students have a StarID and password that are used to:

 - Log into your WSU-provided laptop (if you participate in the e-Warrior Digital Life and Learning Program)